Federicokalik/Bitrate-increase-Redmi-K20-Pro-Mi-9T-Pro/README.md

 # What does this module do?
 This is a simple mod that brings improvements to the microphone of our 3 and 3T during video recordings, increasing the audio bitrate up to 320kb/s.

+# Why use this module?

+Because the quality of the microphone in certain situations is really bad.
+With this mod, more information is brought into the audio, with a consequent increase in quality

 # What Roms is it compatible with?

 Every Pie-based Rom